 - Begum Hazrat Mahal National Scholarship for Girls from Minority Communities: The selection of the applicants is based on the percentage of marks obtained in the qualifying exam including the annual income of the applicants.

-- For pre-matric and post-matric scholarships: The scholarships may be renewed for the next academic year if students meet the given academic criteria and continue pursuing their studies.
+- Pre-matric, post-matric and merit-cum-means scholarships: The scholarships may be renewed for the next academic year if students have scored at least 50% marks in the previous examination and continue pursuing their studies.

 - Begum Hazrat Mahal National Scholarship for Girls from Minority Communities: This scholarship is not renewable.
 Since the applications are open for students of all classes from 9th to 12th, the beneficiaries will have to apply afresh for each class.